hmatias88/hmatias88/README.md

 In this account I have included a few of my projects that I have been working on.

-- 🌱 I’m currently learning Python, Pandas, NumPy, Seaborn, Git.
+- 🌱 I’m currently enrolled on a Data Science bootcamp with HyperionDev learning Python, Pandas, NumPy, Seaborn, Git.
+I'm very excited about this!